3 DAYS FROM $1,199

 Arriving at Lexington’s Battle Green, you will stand where the opening shots of the American Revolutionary War were fired.
 Your route to Concord takes you along the Battle Road Trail that Paul Revere followed during his famous midnight ride.
 Here you will walk on the Old North Bridge, a replica of the wooden bridge where militiamen beat back the British forces, and view the outsides of the gracious, historic homes where Ralph Waldo Emerson, Nathaniel Hawthorne, Louisa May Alcott (and the rest of her illustrious family), and others established one of America’s most formative, 19th-century intellectual circles.

-You'll stop for lunch on your own as we return to the city proper.
-Arriving back in Boston, you will then be transferred to the pier to embark the Ocean Explorer.
-Come aboard and get settled in before this evening’s port talk and Welcome Dinner.
+Arriving back in Boston, you’ll transfer to the pier to embark the Ocean Explorer.
+Come aboard, have lunch, and get settled in before this evening’s port talk and Welcome Dinner.

 Explore Cape Cod and ride the trolley around Provincetown